Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

-Employment laws in New York City cover an array of conflicts and legal issues that come from employer-employee relationships.
-Companies are frequently accused of violating federal, New York, and New York City laws.
-The Law Offices of David S. Rich, LLC has extensive experience litigating on behalf of companies as well as individuals.
-Our Upper West Side employment attorney can help you with the following causes of action, and more:
+Employment laws in Manhattan covers an array of conflicts and legal issues from employer-employee relationships.
+Companies are frequently accused of violating federal, Manhattan State, and Manhattan laws.
+The Law Offices of David S. Rich, LLC has extensive experience litigating on behalf of companies and individuals.
+Our Upper West Side employment attorney can help you with the following causes of action and more:

 Breach of Employment Contract

 Contracts are agreements that both parties must adhere to.
-When a business forms a contract with an employee or independent contractor, that person must follow the terms of the agreement.
-If they do not, they are in violation of the contract.
+When a business forms a contract with an employee or independent contractor, that person must follow the terms of the deal.
+If they do not, they violate the contract.
 Your company may also be accused of breach of employment contract by an employee or other individual.
 If your business finds itself in one of these situations, you need an Upper West Side employment attorney.

 The Law Offices of David S. Rich, LLC can help your company with an array of employment contracts, including the following: